 While talent management is incredibly important, it doesn’t often get as much of the spotlight (or budget) as talent acquisition, its sexier brother.
 But, if you’re looking to improve your performance management strategy, increase engagement, build a solid succession plan or build on past successes, you’ll need some backup.

 Statistics on How Talent Management Affects Employees:

 - Only 32.5% of U.S. employees are engaged in their work.
 That means roughly 68% or just over 6 out of every 10 employees are floundering.
-If you’re asking for budget, what other initiative will help that large a percentage of your workforce?
+If you’re asking for a budget, what other initiative will help that large a percentage of your workforce?

-- 25% of employees leave organizations due to lack of recognition.
-Lack of recognition takes one thing to remedy it.
-Attention.
+- 25% of employees leave organizations due to a lack of recognition.
+Lack of recognition takes one thing to remedy: attention.
 If you receive no other go-ahead than to put a great recognition or goals solution in place, you will have affected 1 out of every 4 employees.
 Those are some pretty great odds.